Aiman-E/tradingBot/README.md

 change credentials-example.txt filename to credentials.txt and store your api and secret key in

-Careful, till in early stage
+Careful, till in early stage, use with cation